Clear Voice Surveys is a site that says you can get paid to share your opinion.

 How do you get paid on Clear Voice Surveys?

 Good reward options are a very important factor for any survey site.
 Without having a good way to get your earnings paid out, a survey site is not worth much.

 How good the reward options are on Clear Voice Surveys depends on the country you live in.
-Clear Voice Surveys in general offers 3 different rewards: Amazon gift cards, Payoneer prepaid MasterCard, and Dining Dough gift certificate.
+The payout methods on Clear Voice Surveys have changed a bit over the years and since I first reviewed.

 Can you use it on mobile?

 When testing a survey site, I always check, if it is possible to use it on a mobile phone, or if there is an app available.

 The reason for this is that taking surveys on a mobile phone can be an easy way to do it, when you have a few extra minutes during the day.

 I, therefore, prefer survey sites where this is an option.